HandersThe/personal-project-data-science/README.md

 ## About

-This collection serves as a portfolio of my work and a demonstration of my skills and interests in data science related field that I deemed not big enough for a seperate repository.
+This collection serves as a portfolio of my work and a demonstration of my skills and interests in data science related field using Python and its libraries such as NumPy, pandas, scikit-learn, etc. that I deemed not big enough for a seperate repository.

 ## Getting Started